Claremore, Oklahoma: Geography

-The city is located in Green Country, a popular nickname for northeast Oklahoma that stems from the region's green vegetation and relatively high number of hills and lakes compared to central and western areas of Oklahoma.
+The city is located in Green Country, a popular nickname and marketing label for northeast Oklahoma that stems from the region's green vegetation and relatively high number of hills and lakes, compared to central and western areas of Oklahoma.
 Claremore lies near the Verdigris River with undulating terrain producing hills and valleys.
-The town primary water sources are the Claremore and Oologah lakes, both within the drainage basin of the Verdigris River.
+The city's primary water sources are the Claremore and Oologah Lakes, both within the drainage basin of the Verdigris River.

 Climate

 Claremore experiences a humid subtropical climate with cold winters and hot summers.

 Transportation

 Claremore is a major intersection of heavily traveled highways.
 Interstate 44 crosses the town to its southeast.
 State Highway 66 (historic US-66) was designated along with one of the main east–west roads of the town.
 State Highway 88 and State Highway 20 intersect within the town.

 Two railroad lines, the Kansas and Arkansas Valley Railway line (now owned by Union Pacific) and the St. Louis-San Francisco Railway or "Frisco" line (now owned by BNSF) intersect in Claremore.
 The traffic problems resulting from the intersection of two major national rail lines have led to discussions among town officials about how best to improve traffic flow.

 Claremore Regional Airport (KGCM; FAA ID GCM), is located about 7 miles east of Claremore, and features a paved 5200 x 75 ft. runway.

 Commercial air transportation is available out of Tulsa International Airport, about 22 miles southwest.